braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/key_value_pairs.md

 ## Emails

-for braze customers that use sendgrid, key-value pairs will be sent as [unique arguments][11]. sendgrid allows you to attach an unlimtied number of key-value pairs up to 10,000 bytes of data. these key-value pairs can be seen in posts from the sendgrid [event webhook][12].
+For Braze customers that use SendGrid, key-value pairs will be sent as [unique arguments][11].
+SendGrid allows you to attach an unlimtied number of key-value pairs up to 10,000 bytes of data.
+These key-value pairs can be seen in posts from the SendGrid [Event Webhook][12].

 {% alert note %}
 Note that bounced emails will not deliver key-value pairs to SendGrid.